Érik Bédard: Baltimore Orioles

 Bédard finished the season with a 13–5 record, posting a 3.16 ERA with 221 strikeouts.
+He finished fifth in Cy Young voting.
 He was eligible for arbitration from the Orioles during the 2007–2008 offseason.

 Seattle Mariners

-On February 8, 2008, Bédard was traded to the Seattle Mariners in a 5-for-1 deal sending outfielder Adam Jones and pitchers George Sherrill, Tony Butler, Chris Tillman and Kam Mickolio to the Orioles.
+On February 8, 2008, the Orioles traded Bédard to the Seattle Mariners for outfielder Adam Jones and pitchers George Sherrill, Tony Butler, Chris Tillman and Kam Mickolio.
 On February 13, Mariners manager John McLaren announced that he would be their Opening Day starter.
 Bédard then signed a one-year, $7 million deal with the Mariners on February 15, avoiding salary arbitration.
-He was 6–4 with a 3.67 ERA in 15 starts for the Mariners in 2008 but on July 10, 2008, he was placed on the 15-day disabled list with stiffness in his left shoulder.
+He was 6–4 with a 3.67 ERA in 15 starts for the Mariners in 2008 but on July 10, he was placed on the 15-day disabled list with stiffness in his left shoulder.
 He missed the rest of the season and underwent arthroscopic surgery on the shoulder on September 26.

 Bédard only played the first four months of the 2009 season before landing on the disabled list again due to a torn labrum in his pitching shoulder.
 He finished with a 5–3 record and a 2.82 ERA.

 On February 6, 2010, Bédard re-signed with the Mariners to a one-year contract with a mutual option for 2011.
 At the start of the 2010 season, there was hope he would return to the majors as soon as May or June 2010.
-Since then, he suffered multiple setbacks while rehabbing his shoulder and did not pitch in the majors in 2010, though he did appear in three minor league rehab games.
+However, he suffered multiple setbacks while rehabbing his shoulder and did not pitch in the majors in 2010, though he did appear in three minor league rehab games.
+He was scheduled to pitch for the Mariners on July 6 but was scratched due to shoulder discomfort.

 After the 2010 season, the Mariners declined their 2011 option on Bédard's contract and re-signed him to an incentive laden non-guaranteed contract.
+He had a 1.39 ERA in May.
 He appeared in 16 games for the Mariners to start the 2011 season, with a 4–7 record and a 3.45 ERA.

 Boston Red Sox

-On July 31, 2011, Bédard and minor league pitcher Josh Fields were traded to the Boston Red Sox for minor league outfielders Trayvon Robinson and Chih-Hsien Chiang as part of a three team deal that also involved minor leaguers Tim Federowicz, Stephen Fife and Juan Rodriguez going to the Los Angeles Dodgers.
+On July 31, 2011, Bédard and minor league pitcher Josh Fields were traded to the Boston Red Sox for minor league outfielders Trayvon Robinson and Chih-Hsien Chiang as part of a three team deal that also involved minor leaguers Tim Federowicz, Stephen Fife, and Juan Rodriguez going to the Los Angeles Dodgers.

 Bedard made eight starts for the Red Sox in August and September.
-He never went more than six innings, and had one win, two losses and a 4.03 ERA.
+He never exceeded six innings and had a 1–2 record and 4.03 ERA.

 Pittsburgh Pirates

 On December 7, 2011, the Pittsburgh Pirates signed Bédard to a one-year, $4.5 million contract.
 He was their 2012 Opening Day Starter.

-Bedard had 7 wins, 14 losses and an ERA of 5.02 in 24 starts, and was released on August 28.
+Bedard went 7–14 with a 5.02 ERA in 24 starts and was released on August 28.